-We will apply your credit to the tax year for which estimated payments currently are due as of the date you file this 2017 return, unless you elect to apply the credit to a different tax year.
+We will apply your credit to the tax year for which estimated payments currently are due as of the date you file this 2018 return, unless you elect to apply the credit to a different tax year.
 The estimated tax payment due dates are the 15th day of the 4th, 6th, 9th, and 12th months of your tax year.

-Note If you wish to apply the credit to a different tax year, see "May I apply my credit to a different tax year?"
+=Note If you wish to apply the credit to a different tax year, see the section entitled "May I apply my credit to a different tax year?"

-Example 1: You file your 2017 calendar-year return on September 5, 2018, which is before the third estimated tax due date for 2018 (September 15, 2018, for calendar-year filers).
+Example 1: You file your 2018 calendar-year return on September 5, 2019, which is before the third estimated tax due date for 2019 (September 15, 2019, for calendar-year filers).
 You request your overpayment of \$500 be applied against your estimated tax.
-We will apply \$500 to your 2018 estimated tax.
+We will apply \$500 to your 2019 estimated tax.

-Example 2: You file your 2017 calendar-year return on December 22, 2018, which is after the last estimated tax due date for 2018 (December 15, 2018, for calendar-year filers), but is timely for the first estimated tax due date for 2019 (April 15, 2019, for calendar-year filers).
+Example 2: You file your 2018 calendar-year return on December 22, 2019, which is after the last estimated tax due date for 2019 (December 15, 2019, for calendar-year filers), but is timely for the first estimated tax due date for 2020 (April 15, 2020, for calendar-year filers).

+year filers).
 You request your overpayment of \$500 be applied against your estimated tax.
-We will apply \$500 to your 2019 estimated tax.
+We will apply \$500 to your 2020 estimated tax.

-If you are filing your return after the extended due date, you may only elect to claim an overpayment credit for payments received on or before the date you filed your return.
+Note If you are filing your return after the extended due date, you may only elect to claim an overpayment credit for payments received on or before the date you filed your return.
 Any payments made after the date you filed that return can only be claimed as an overpayment-credit on a subsequent amended return.

-You may complete the Credit Carryforward Worksheet on page 14 if you require assistance determining the year to which your credit will apply.
+You may complete the Credit Carryforward Worksheet on page 13 if you require assistance determining the year to which your credit will apply.